Basel-anaya/Hands-On-Machine-Learning-with-Scikit-learn-Keras-and-Tensorflow-3rd-edition/Ch1- The Machine Learning Landscape/Notes/README.md

 ![use-online-learning-to-handle-huge-datasets](https://user-images.githubusercontent.com/81964452/185127792-514e74cd-b5f1-4fe5-8893-856fa7a5c259.png)
 <p align="center">Using online learning to handle huge datasets</p>

 **One important parameter of online learning systems** is how fast they should adapt to changing data: this is called the **learning rate**.
 If you *set a high learning rate*, then your system will rapidly adapt to new data, but it will also tend to quickly forget the old data (you don’t want a spam filter to flag only the latest kinds of spam it was shown).
-Conversely, if you *set a low learning rate*, the system will have more inertia (惰性、惯性); that is, it will learn more slowly, but it will also be less sensitive to noise in the new data or to sequences of nonrepresentative data points (outliers).
+Conversely, if you *set a low learning rate*, the system will have more inertia; that is, it will learn more slowly, but it will also be less sensitive to noise in the new data or to sequences of nonrepresentative data points (outliers).

 **A big challenge with online learning is that if bad data is fed to the system, the system’s performance will gradually decline**.
 To reduce this risk, you